Ohio Rental Lease Agreement Templates

 Types (6)

-Lease to Own Agreement – A contract for selling a rental property (usually a home) to tenants after a leasing period of one year or more.
+A contract for selling a rental property (usually a home) to tenants after a leasing period of 1 year or more.
 Tenants generally enter this agreement with the intention of buying the property.

-Month-to-Month Lease Agreement – A lease that renews each month automatically.
-Either party can legally end it with a thirty (30) day notice.
+A lease that renews each month automatically.
+Either party can legally end it with a 30-day notice.

-Standard Residential Lease Agreement – For creating rental contracts, usually lasting one year (both parties can negotiate duration).
+For creating rental contracts, usually lasting 1 year (both parties can negotiate duration).

 What is an Ohio Lease Agreement?